toddwashere/programming-interview-starter-nextjs/people-notes/readme.md

 # PeopleNotes - Technical Interview Project

-A full-stack application for managing contacts and notes, built with modern web technologies.
-This project is designed to assess various technical skills including code reading, architecture planning, database design, security awareness, and clean code principles.
+A full-stack application for managing contacts and notes.

 ## 🚀 Tech Stack